It didn’t go down well.

 - Learning how to make the business better

-then some people will say you’re not doing agile – because it doesn’t look like this diagram, or book, or framework.
+They’ll say it’s not agile because it doesn’t look like X diagram, or doesn’t implement Y book, or Z framework.

 Ignore the haters and naysayers.
-Focusing on solving business problems and achieving business results keep a business alive.
+By focusing on solving business problems and achieving business results, you’ll keep the business alive.
 And if a framework or methodology helps you with that – use it!
 If it doesn’t – don’t do it.
 That’s real agility.

-Agility is about helping you get business results.
+Agility is about achieving business results.
 And it is a journey that never really ends.
 And it will look like what you need it to.
 Don’t let the compare and despair mentality affect what you’re doing.

 Use what is useful.
 Discard what isn’t.

 It’s really important to know which direction you are heading in.
 Talented leaders and managers are clear about the purpose, measures and business results.
 It makes it much easier for others to align around it.